gvspraveen/CarND-Vehicle-Detection/writeup_template.md

 Using #3 Solved this issue.
 Even with #3 there were few false negatives but they were transient (disappear immediately).

 I have tuned and played around with these a lot.
 But in the end this is best result I could get.
 May be I will get to it in future.

+Here is example of three successive frames with their heatmap in pipelines (using approach just described)

+![Frames and Heatmap][frames_heatmap]

 ---